alethena/Alethena-Shares-Token/README.md

 **The main functionality  of `claimable.sol`**
 Let us consider an example:

-Assume that Alice lost the key to her address A which she was using to hold ATH shares.
+Assume that Alice lost the key to her address A which she was using to hold ALEQ shares.
 To recover the shares, she can do the following:

 1. From an address B, she calls the `prepareClaim` function and submits a package consisting of the hash of the string concatenation of